Jalalx/jalalx.github.io/_posts/2021-04-08-setup-reverse-proxy-server-using-nginx-aspnetcore-and-docker-part1.md

 app_1    |       Content root path: /app
 ```

 You can directly open the application at [http://localhost:3800](http://localhost:3800){:target="_blank"}.
-By doing so, you're directly interacting with the Kestrel, default web server provided by ASP.NET Core.
+By doing so, you're directly interacting with the Kestrel, the default web server provided by ASP.NET Core.
 If you open [http://localhost:3000](http://localhost:3000){:target="_blank"} you will see the same application but your request went through the Nginx and re-routed to the Kestrel.
 Here Nginx acts as a reverse proxy web server.

 The following diagram shows the big picture:
 ![Reverse Proxy Diagram](../images/simple-reverse-proxy-web-server-docker-local.jpg)